Full Swing (game show): Round 2: Fairway Or Foul

 There is a special golf hole that the ball only goes into if it is lit up; if it is not lit, it ejects the golf ball back onto the green.

-If it lands on any hazard, the contestant answers a hazard question – if they get it right, Tarbuck places the ball on the green for the contestant to putt in to the hole, if they get it wrong get another chance.
+If it lands on any hazard, the contestant answers a hazard question – if they get it right, Tarbuck places the ball on the green for the contestant to putt in to the hole, if they get it wrong,they get another chance.

 The winner was who putts the ball with the most remaining time or nearest to the pin.
 The losing contestant and their celebrity guest play a bonus round to win a cash consolation prize, called Celebrity Consolation.

 Round 3: The Final Green

 The contestant answers 4 general knowledge questions, getting them all right adds 40 seconds to the clock.
 Then a Bonus Ball is selected at random from a massive golf ball (similar to lottery machine).
 Each are numbered 10 to 60, and whichever one the contestant picks out, then it is added the time.

 The celebrity guest then had to putt 10 golf balls into a hole within the time the contestant had accumulated, with the money rising from £100 to £1,000.
 Sinking all the balls in the hole wins the £1,000 jackpot, a holiday, if not they go away with the money they had won.